Geography is about how your life is lived on your planet and why there are differences around the world. What could be more relevant to your future?

 Why should I study this course?

-Geography is offered as a two year course leading to the GCSE examination.
+Geography is offered as a three year course leading to the GCSE examination.
 Students will be accepted to take the subject as long as they have demonstrated an interest in the earth and our environment and that they have a willingness to study.

 There is a new syllabus for 2009, under the umbrella heading of ‘Evolving Planets’.
 It will contain several major themes such as: